-In this section we review all the key elements to buying a quality weight lifting belt.What do Weight Lifting Belts do and How do they Work?
+In this section we review all the key elements to choosing, wearing and using a weight lifting belt.What do Weight Lifting Belts do and How do they Work?

 Evidence suggests gym belts do aid in supporting your trunk/spinal stability during movements which put your back under stress usually in the gym or during some form of strength training.
 Popular routines to use a weight lifting belt include bench press, olympic lifts, deadlifts or squats and they can help improve performance but it is not clear if weight lifting belts help prevent injury.Are Weight Lifting Belts Necessary?